Table of contents

 State tax exemption laws vary from state to state, so be sure to check your state's compliance guide to see if you have to apply at the state level or pay another registration fee (usually under $50).

 It can take anywhere from six weeks to six months to get approved.
-In the meantime, make sure you’re complying with federal and state laws—especially rules about solicitation.
+In the meantime, remain compliant with any federal and state laws—especially rules about solicitation.

 Once you’re all set, you’ll need a dedicated bank account to track tax-deductible donations and operational expenses.
-Be sure to keep your tax-exempt status protected by saving detailed records of your business activities and finances.
+Keep your tax-exempt status protected by saving detailed records of your business activities and finances.

 Step 8.
 Create a strategic fundraising plan 💸

-Most nonprofits rely on a combination of funding sources like small business loans, grants, fiscal sponsorships, fundraisers, and individual donations, and creating a strategic fundraising plan will help to determine the best course of action for your organization.
+Most nonprofits rely on a combination of funding sources including small business loans, grants, fiscal sponsorships, and individual donations.
+A strategic fundraising plan will help you decide where, when, and how to fundraise.

-Creating a fundraising plan involves gathering stakeholders, setting goals, and creating objectives for the future that align with your mission and values.
-It also involved choosing which strategies and tools you’ll use to reach your goals.
+Creating a fundraising plan involves gathering stakeholders, setting goals, and defining objectives for the future that align with your mission and values.
+It also involves choosing which strategies and tools you’ll use to reach your goals.

 🤑 Money-saving tip: It’s unavoidable—you will need to cover some startup costs.
 Take advantage of the community connections and resources you already have to save money where you can.
-Connect with local businesses for corporate sponsorships, reach out to community centers and libraries that may be able to waive venue rental fees, and build relationships with other nonprofits, your elected officials, and municipal agencies.
+Partner with local businesses, seek corporate sponsorships, reach out to community centers and libraries that may waive venue rental fees, and build relationships with other nonprofits, your elected officials, and municipal agencies.

 A nonprofit business plan is a living document that provides a snapshot of your organization for prospective donors, banks, and foundations.
 You’ve already done most of the work for this in the previous steps—here’s where you put it all together.